CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/1-Risk-Decomposition.md

 	"*Aligning smarter-than-human AI systems with human values is an open research problem.*" ([source](https://twitter.com/janleike/status/1626394736532807680))

-Alignment is a big topic, and has a lot of technical moving parts that deserve nuanced discussion.
+Alignment is a big topic and has a lot of technical moving parts that deserve nuanced discussion.
 It will be the focus of the majority of this textbook.
 Later in this chapter, we dedicate a section to particular capabilities that increase misalignment risks, and another section to outlining the basic arguments for why we should expect misalignment to be a concern at all.

 ### Systemic risks